genieversum/genie-flow/doc/index.md

 the above snippet.
 They can be stated "positively" (as in: this must be `True` to make the transition), by making it a `cond` on the transition.
 They can also be stated negatively (as in: this must be `False` to make the transition), by making it an `unless` condition.

+#### Value Injection
+The Python State Machine engine takes care of injecting relevant values into condition methods.
+As described in [Dependency Injection](https://python-statemachine.readthedocs.io/en/latest/actions.html#dependency-injection), the following values are available:

+event
+: The name of the event that triggered the transition

+event_data
+: An `EventData` object containing all event related values

+source
+: The `State` that the engine transitions out of

+target
+: The `State` that the engine transitions into

+state
+: The current `State` the machine is in

+model
+: A reference to the model attached to the state machine

+transition
+: A `Transition` object carrying the transition information

 ### Question and Answer with data capture
 The final Question and Answer example captures the username.
 This means we now want to capture